baboune/UnofficialApceraDoc/README.md

 In http://docs.apcera.com/installation/bareos/bareos-install-reqs/#provisioning-scripts, it says: "The scripts change the sshd_config to only allows the ops, orchestrator, and root users to SSH in.
 You can change that to allow other users if you desire."

-The statenent from the doc is partially false:
+The statement from the doc is partially false:
 * The provision_base.sh script will limit access to "ops" and "root".
 * The provision_orchestrator.sh script will limit access to "ops", "orchestrator" and "root".